sepa79/C64Piano/LAYOUT.md

 At the top a small header reads **Instrument edit**, shows the current instrument name, and offers a tiny **FX** button that jumps to the FX tab for saving/loading instruments.

 Below that, the region stacks compact cards:
-1. **Oscillator panel** with four waveform buttons (Pulse, Saw, Triangle, Noise) and a small waveform preview scope; includes pulse‑width and PWM rate controls when Pulse is selected.
+1. **Octave panel** presenting `<` and `>` buttons around the current octave readout.
-2. **ADSR panel** with an envelope preview scope and Attack/Decay/Sustain/Release controls.
+2. **Oscillator panel** with four waveform buttons (Pulse, Saw, Triangle, Noise) and a small waveform preview scope; includes pulse‑width and PWM rate controls when Pulse is selected.
-3. **Filter panel** with a response preview scope, mode buttons (Low‑pass, Band‑pass, High‑pass, Off), and Cutoff/Resonance controls.
+3. **ADSR panel** with an envelope preview scope and Attack/Decay/Sustain/Release controls.
-4. **Arpeggiator panel** with mode buttons (Off, Up, Down, Up/Down, Random) and Rate/Gate controls.
+4. **Filter panel** with a response preview scope, mode buttons (Low‑pass, Band‑pass, High‑pass, Off), and Cutoff/Resonance controls.
-5. **Octave panel** presenting `<` and `>` buttons around the current octave readout.
+5. **Arpeggiator panel** with mode buttons (Off, Up, Down, Up/Down, Random) and Rate/Gate controls.

 These panels are compact and vertically stacked so they collectively occupy about the height of the middle region’s keyboard plus editor area.
 Each panel is presented as a **card**: controls on the left, a small scope preview on the right (where applicable).
-Every card includes a header with a small **?** button that opens the help overlay to its section only.
+Every card includes a header with a small **?** button that opens a local pop‑up with contextual help.

 ---